 Book of the Month

 Every month, I'll focus on a novel from my backlist.
-This month, it's Hook Up, part of KB Worlds.
+This month, it's A Series of Moments.

 If you love:

-Be sure to check out Hook Up.
+Be sure to check out A Series of Moments.
 Bonus, it's free with a Kindle Unlimited subscription.